ODIM-Project/ODIM/README.md

       The `kube_deploy_nodes.yaml` file is the configuration file used by odim-controller to set up a Kubernetes cluster and to deploy the Resource Aggregator for ODIM services.

-      When you open the `kube_deploy_nodes.yaml` file for the first time, it looks like the following:
+      When you open the `kube_deploy_nodes.yaml` file for the first time, it looks like the following (for a three node cluster):

  ```
     deploymentID: <Unique identifier for the deployment>